Provisional Flag of the Meritocratic Republic of Canada

 1. The fertility of Canadian soil and the independence of Canadian farmers are vital to national survival.
 The state shall protect family farms against corporate consolidation and foreign ownership.

-6. All existing supply-management systems, marketing boards, and production quotas that artificially restrict agricultural output or fix prices above open-market levels are abolished within five years of the ratification of this Constitution.
+7. All existing supply-management systems, marketing boards, and production quotas that artificially restrict agricultural output or fix prices above open-market levels shall be abolished within five years of the ratification of this Constitution.

 a) foods fully sourced from Canadian agriculture and processing;